 Quite simply, RetroArch is a great place to begin when looking for that one program to run a whole pile of games you're looking to revisit.
 Support is included for Bluetooth or USB controllers and configurable touch controls, in addition to standard features such as save states and rewind and fast forward options.
 Best of all, RetroArch is free, giving most other emulators a run for their money.

-Robert Broglia's ".emu" series of emulators are among the best available in the Google Play market if you're willing to pay a premium price.
+Robert Broglia's ".emu" series of emulators are among the best available in Google Play if you're willing to pay.
 2600.emu takes on the Atari 2600 and not only does it bring smooth, playable emulation, but also a variety of great extras that are a hallmark of Broglia's other emulators.
 These include configurable virtual controls, as well as support for external gamepads and keyboards so that your thumbs don't get in the way of the screen.

 C64.emu is another Broglia emulator, this time designed for the Commodore 64.
 First released in 1982, the Commodore 64 was an extremely popular office and personal computer that also featured groundbreaking gaming titles across a variety of genres, such as Elite, Pool of Radiance and Archon.
 C64.emu supports a variety of C64 ROM formats, such as .bin, .crt and .t64, and features configurable touchscreen controls and support for a variety of external peripherals and controllers.